bcgov/fasstrshiny/README.md

     unique problems that are tricky to trouble shoot (when in doubt, update all your packages: `remotes::update_packages()`)

-## Using code output from Shiny App
+## Using code output from the fasstrshiny Shiny App

 Every page in this app has an “R Code” tab.
 This tab shows the R code used to create all the plots and figures on that particular page.